 The multitude of communication links and endpoints will also lead to the widespread usage of bundle multicast, as described in 5.4.
 For example, EVA cameras may be of interest to the astronauts in the habitat, as well as the mission control teams.
 It may be that no single point may simultaneously be in communication with all interested parties.
 Delay-tolerant bundle multicast is uniquely able to sustain such non-concurrent multicast transmission.

-It is assumed there will be return video links to any spacecraft in cislunar orbit, as those are expected to be longer-duration missions.
+It is assumed there will be forward video links to any spacecraft in cislunar orbit, as those are expected to be longer-duration missions.
 For extended surface operations missions it will be a requirement as well.
 The surface operations habitat for that type of mission requires a full communication suite, effectively being a spacecraft on the ground.

 Figure 3-2 : Representative Depiction of Potential Communications Links Needed for Lunar Surface Operations

 As also described in 3.3, proximity operations and situational awareness video will likely have highest priority.
-During complex phases of missions involving lunar landers, rovers, and EVA crew, it is likely the amount of video streams will exceed the downlink capacity of return feeds to Earth stations.
+During complex phases of missions involving lunar landers, rovers, and EVA crew, it is likely the amount of video streams will exceed the downlink capacity of available bandwidth to Earth stations.
 In these cases, video may need to be buffered and sent sequentially based on predetermined prioritization.
 Crew in an orbiter may need to monitor in real time video that is not downlinked to Earth, or video that will be downlinked later.
 Therefore for nearby spacecraft it may be necessary to have a prioritization scheme that is different from that used for downlinks to ground stations.
 Again, applying prioritization indirectly by flow labeling and router configuration will help make such scenarios manageable and secure.

 Cislunar scenarios will be similar to LEO (3.3) for emergency scenarios and for large files from high-resolution cameras.